How to Use ACRIS to Grow Your Real Estate Business

 You don't need to have advanced computer skills.
 You don't need to register to use the online tool.

 And the best part is that using the portal is completely free.
-Everything online is straightforward and easy to navigate.
+Everything online is straightforward to navigate.

-For example, if a broker is looking up addresses on ACRIS for comps, the information about your home purchase and the terms and conditions of your mortgage loan is recorded among the land records in the area where the property is located.
+For example, suppose a broker looks up ACRIS addresses for comps.
+In that case, the information about your home purchase and the terms and conditions of your mortgage loan is recorded among the land records in the area where the property is located.

 Does making property records public compromise privacy?

-Since property sales and records in New York are a matter of public record, this means that anyone can look up property records, including buyers, sellers, attorneys, brokers, investors or anyone else who just wants to find out information about a piece of property.
+Since property sales and records in New York are a matter of public record, anyone can look up property records, including buyers, sellers, attorneys, brokers, investors, or anyone else who wants to find out information about a piece of property.

 Documents found on a property include deeds, mortgages, and satisfactions of mortgages, Uniform Commercial Code (UCC) financing statements, and Notices of Federal Tax Liens (FTL).